MerrickMath/MerrickMath.github.io-CovidChallenge/index.md

 This dataset has daily level information on the number of affected cases, deaths and recovery from 2019 novel coronavirus.
 Please note that this is a time series data and so the number of cases on any given day is the cumulative number.

+There are **two components** to this challenge:
-For this challege I would like you to design a visualization that plots a time series of the number of cases present.
-Using your visualization I would like you to predict what the true number of cases should be and compare your prediceted value to the true value.
+* First I would like you to create a time series plot showing the number of cases that have presented over the time period in the dataset.
+You may also plot a time series for the number of deaths.

+* Second I would like you to use your visualization to predict how many cases should have been presented by today's date.
+You are also welcome and **encouraged** to fit a model to the data to make predictions.

+Following predictions you may analyze your precision by comparing predicted values to true values as of today.

 ### Isolating An Epidemic (brought to you by <a href="https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw"> 3 Blue 1 Brown</a>):
 I thouroughly enjoyed this video as it sheds light on the purpose and effect of social isolation during this time.